Real estate glossary

-The lender is required to give you the Closing Disclosure at least three business days before you close on the mortgage loan.
-This three-day window allows you time to compare your final terms and costs to those estimated in the loan estimate that you previously received from the lender.
-The three days also gives you time to ask your lender any questions before you go to the closing table.
+A five-page form that provides final details about the mortgage loan selected including loan terms, projected monthly payments, and closing costs.
+The lender is required to provide the Closing Disclosure at least three business days before close on the mortgage loan.
+This allows time to ask questions and compare final terms and costs to those estimated in the loan estimate.

 Certified Negotiation Expert

 A person who agrees to share credit responsibilities and repays the debt if the borrower defaults.